Community Safety in the Fourth World War

 £14.99

-We are living through what the Zapatistas call the 'Fourth World War'—a war waged by the forces of colonial and racial capitalism, that insists we forget our victories, relinquish our practices of care, and abandon our struggle.
+We are living through what the Zapatistas call the 'Fourth World War'—a war waged by the forces of colonialism and racial capitalism—that insists we forget our victories, relinquish our practices of care, and abandon our struggle.
 For communities targeted and ravaged by policing and militarization, safety is a paramount concern.
 But where do we turn?
 To the state, with its warped ideas of security and all its attendant violences?

-Drawing on more than a decade of 'convivial research' and 'insurgent learning', alongside struggles across the San Francisco Bay Area, and in dialogue with Indigenous and non-Indigenous struggles from southern Mexico, the authors argue for self-organized, locally rooted community safety.
-This, they claim, can be observed through five critical elements: community self-defense; fierce care; assembly; knowledge production and self-representation; and autonomous justice.
+Drawing on more than a decade of 'convivial research' and 'insurgent learning', alongside struggles across the San Francisco Bay Area, and in dialogue with struggles across the Global South, the authors argue for self-organized, locally rooted insurgent conviviality.
+This, they claim, can be observed through a community safety with five critical elements: community self-defense; fierce care; assembly; knowledge production and self-representation; and autonomous justice.

-Advancing conviviality as a praxis, as a counterforce to the death machine of racial patriarchal capital, this book aims to re-enchant the world through a focus on life; to provide tools, strategies, and theorizations that build from below in order to cross-pollinate struggles everywhere.
+Advancing conviviality as a praxis, as a counterforce to racial patriarchal capital, this book aims to re-enchant the world through a focus on life; to share and generate tools, strategies, and theorizations that build from below in order to cross-pollinate struggles everywhere.

 Weight: unknown